nusco/narjillos/backlog.md

     g backlog top        prints the topmost priority feature g backlog N          prints the topmost N features

-##Lab Analysis
->goal: understand what is happening in the dish

-    Track historical data in experiment for analysis.

-* Dump history to CSV
-  Run analysis with --history to dump a CSV file of history.
-  This should be good for analysis in a spreadsheet.

-+ Fail with explicit error if running ancestry analysis on a file without ancestry

-+ Warning in case of conflicting command-line arguments of main apps
-  like -s and experiment file used together

-+ Generate lab script for packaged distribution

-+ Measure speed of population centroid movement
-  See Burtsev, "Measuring the Dynamics of Artificial Evolution".

-+ Show graph of differences in phase space of population centroid movement
-  To spot (and hopefully avoid) cycles in evolution.
-See Burtsev, "Measuring the Dynamics of Artificial Evolution".

-+ Measure longest dead branch in Lab

-+ Measure distance of common ancestor in Lab and history

-+ Show graph of phenogenealogic tree
-  See "Sexual Selection, Resource Distribution, and Population Size in Synthetic Sympatric Speciation".
-  (Woehrer, Hougen, Schlupp)

-+ Measure creature/dish efficiency
-  somehow.
-Right now, I don't really know what "efficienty" really means :)

-- Start Lab utility with deep stack
-  Otherwise it overflows when exporting huge phylogenetic trees.
-  I tried to do this in Gradle, but I failed (it works in Eclipse).
-  It's documented in the help, so not really important.

-+ Issue warning when running on CPU with the "wrong" word size We don't use strictfp, because it harms performance.
-So you could get non-deterministic results if you run on a CPU with a different flotpoint precision than the expected one.

 ##Ecological Niches
 >goal: multiple species